Becoming a SOWFI Wildlife Volunteer

 If you have any questions about accessing or participating in training please contact team@saveourwildlife.org.au

 To become a Wildlife Volunteer with SOWFI you need to complete a Wildlife Rescue or Basic Care course.
 Completing the Rescue 101 training enables you to rescue a range of sick, injured and orphaned native animals.
-When you start as a rescuer, you will normally take rescued animals to a vet or experienced carer for assessment immediately after the rescue.
-You may also regularly be picking animals up from vets to transport them to a carer.
+As a rescuer, you will take rescued animals to a vet or experienced carer for assessment immediately after the rescue.
+You may also be picking animals up from vets to transport them to a carer.

-The rescue and care of species such as snakes and bats requires the completion of additional specialist courses.
+The rescue and care of species such as snakes and bats requires the completion of additional specialist courses not conducted by SOWFI.

 To find out more about our Wildlife Rescue course, visit our training page.